 Many survivors of non-Hodgkin lymphoma (NHL) do not develop significant long-term or late effects of treatment.
-However, it is important for all adult patients, as well as the parents of children who will be treated for NHL, to discuss possible long-term and late effects with members of the treatment team so that the proper planning, evaluation and follow-up care can take place.
+However, it is important for all adult patients, as well as the parents of children who will be treated for NHL, to discuss possible long-term and late effects with members of the treatment team so the proper planning, evaluation and follow-up care can take place.

 Heart Disease.
-Radiation therapy to the chest and treatment with chemotherapy containing alkylating agents (eg, cyclophosphamide) or anthracyclines (eg, doxorubicin) have been linked to heart disease.
-This includes inflammation of the sac surrounding the heart (the pericardium), valve dysfunction or a classic heart attack (myocardial infarction).
+Radiation therapy to the chest and treatment with chemotherapy containing alkylating agents (eg, cyclophosphamide) or anthracyclines (eg, doxorubicin) has been linked to heart disease.
+This includes inflammation of the sac surrounding the heart (the pericardium), dysfunction of the heart valves, heart failure (when the heart is unable to pump blood effectively), coronary arterial disease, or a classic heart attack (myocardial infarction).

 Secondary Cancers.
-For as long as 3 decades after diagnosis, patients are at a significantly elevated risk for second primary cancers, such as lung, brain and kidney cancers, melanoma and Hodgkin lymphoma.
-Autologous bone marrow or peripheral blood stem cell transplantation and treatment with chemotherapy containing alkylating agents are associated with an increased risk of myelodysplastic syndromes and acute myeloid leukemia.
+For as long as 3 decades after diagnosis, patients are at a significantly elevated risk for second primary cancers, such as cancers of the breast, lung, brain, bladder, skin, and blood cells.
+Autologous bone marrow or peripheral blood stem cell transplantation and treatment with chemotherapy-containing alkylating agents are associated with an increased risk of myelodysplastic syndromes and acute myeloid leukemia.

 Fertility.
 Patients may have decreased fertility after treatment for NHL.
-The risk of infertility varies according to the nature of the treatment, including the type and amount of chemotherapy, which area(s) of the body radiation therapy is used and the patient's age.
-Male patients who are at risk of infertility should consider sperm banking before treatment, and female patients should discuss all of their fertility preservation options.
-Women who have ovarian failure after treatment experience premature menopause and require hormone replacement therapy.
+The risk of infertility varies according to the nature of the treatment, including the type and amount of chemotherapy, the area(s) of the body targeted by radiation therapy and the patient's age.
+Male patients who are at risk of infertility should consider sperm banking before treatment, and female patients should discuss all their fertility preservation options.
+Females who have ovarian failure after treatment will experience premature menopause and require hormone replacement therapy.